AndreaIdini/StarPilgrims/README.md

 - https://www.sciencedirect.com/science/article/abs/pii/S0094576517311220.
 This examination of Main Belt asteroids as prospective targets for mining and exploration missions has found that within a delta-v of 8 km, starting from LEO, one can access 3986 MBAs
 - https://descanso.jpl.nasa.gov/SciTechBook/series1/Goebel_02_Chap2_thruster.pdf Exhaust ion thrusters: 100 km/s.

-## TODO

-- Check the orbital dynamics and cost and the relation between number of engine, time of flight, and matter consumption
-- Evaluate logarithmic curve for credits earning in factory in function of the number of humans, maybe difficult to balance.
-Evalaute a discount in credits for the cost of modules and other expenses after construction of factory.
-- Implement Missions and Events so that can help or hinder.
-- Make UI rescalable.